 Diana, a junior, is from Moscow, Russia and in her second year at Farragut.
 She originally attended Summer@Farragut, the boarding summer camp, but chose Farragut for boarding school and the aviation program.

 “I want to become a commercial pilot in the United States,” she said.
 “In Russia, women are not allowed to be commercial pilots.
-Women are only allowed to be a pilot for the military so that would be something really special.”
+Women are only allowed to be a pilot for the Prep school so that would be something really special.”

 She is no stranger to commercial flying either.
 “I moved to England in 2011 at 11 years old for boarding school, and I had to fly back and forth every month to see my family,” she explained.
 “The concept of traveling is so fun and the best way to get there is through flight.
 I can embrace that in my life if I’m a commercial pilot.”